THE STORY OF CABEL T-B RECORDING

 include: first official Cabel T-B anniversary broadcast since "Going down

-cassette capacity I've ever seen is 120 minutes and this broadcast totals
+tape (the biggest cassette capacity I've ever seen is 120 minutes and this

-to have more than 9 full length songs (this recording had a total of 15),
+than 9 full length songs (this recording had a total of 15), and first

-and first drum tracks done by William McCormick. (he would continue to
+drum tracks done by William (Willem) McCormick (he would continue to add

 official announcement of the beginning of the 20 year anniversary broadcast